 The majority of frequency-based differences between NH and HI speech were located in male speakers, as shown in Table 1.
 Frequency domain measures reflect changes in phonation type and vocal quality of the speaker.
 HIH2 is a rough measure of spectral decay.
-High values denote steeper decay, towards breathy phonation, whereas low values indicate gradual decay towards pressed phonation [17].
+High values denote steeper decay, towards breathy phonation, whereas low values indicate gradual decay towards pressed phonation [22].
 H1H2 is also strongly correlated with OQ, which reflects the extent of vocal fold abduction.
 In our data, male speakers with HI display significantly lower H1H2 values for vowels /a/ and /u/ than normal.
 No significant differences were located for female speakers in H1H2 for any vowel.
-HRF depicts the amplitude relationships of higher harmonics to the F0 amplitude [26].
-This parameter was found higher than normal for male speakers with HI only in vowel /u/, again suggesting steeper decay and consequently more pressed phonation, while no differences were located in other vowels or for female speakers in any vowel.
+HRF depicts the amplitude relationships of higher harmonics to the F0 amplitude [31].
+This parameter was found higher than normal for male speakers with HI only in vowel /u/, again suggesting steeper decay and consequently more pressed phonation for male speakers with HI, while no differences were located in other vowels or for female speakers.
 PSP has been associated with phonation type.
-Lower values indicate pressed phonation while higher values breathy phonation [31].
-PSP values were significantly higher for female speakers with HI, while variable results were found for male speakers with HI depending on the vowel.
+Lower values indicate pressed phonation while higher values show breathy phonation [38].
+PSP values were significantly higher for both male and female speakers with HI, although there was variability depending on the vowel.

-Overall, significant differences in a number of glottal source characteristics as investigated via time- and frequencybased parameters provided by Aalto Aparat, have been located in HI vs NH speech, suggesting differential laryngeal adjustment than normal for HI speakers in agreement with previous literature [18].
-Results in most parameters indicate more breathy voice for female speakers with HI and more pressed phonation than normal for male speakers with HI, which could also be associated with problematic placement of stress and intensity control.
-Gender differences in the HI group may be related to differences in intelligibility level and individual strategies.
+Overall, although patterns display some variability depending on gender and vowel, significant differences in a number of glottal source characteristics as investigated via time- and frequency-based parameters provided by Aalto Aparat, have been located in HI vs NH speech, suggesting differential laryngeal adjustment than normal for HI speakers in agreement with previous literature [23].
+Results in most parameters indicate more pressed phonation than normal, at least for male speakers with HI, which could also be associated with problematic placement of stress and intensity control.
+Gender differences in the HI group may also be related to differences in intelligibility level and individual strategies.
 Looking at Figure 2, individual variability is evident in most parameters.
-Hence this factor will be involved in the next step of our investigation.
+Hence this factor could also be involved in our investigation.
 Among the three corner vowels /i, a, u/, most differences in glottal source parameters between speakers with HI and NH are located in vowel /u/.
-This is an interesting observation, as vowel /u/ is a high back vowel that has been found significantly fronted for Greek speakers with HI [32].
-Therefore the existence of both deviant articulation and phonation in this vowel suggests a link between articulatory configuration and phonation in HI speech [2].
+This is an interesting observation, as vowel /u/ is a high back vowel that has been found significantly fronted for Greek speakers with HI [39].
+Thus it seems that articulation and phonation issues are both evident for this vowel in HI Greek speech.